Do Angelfish Eat Other Fish?

 Angelfish eat other tankmates, depending on their size.

-Because of this, you may think it’s best to leave angelfish completely isolated in a tank of their own.
+Because of this, you may think it’s best to leave angelfish isolated in a tank of their own.
 That’s a simple solution, but it’s also unhealthy for the angelfish.

 Applied Animal Behavior Science researched how well certain fish do in community tanks.
 As it turns out, freshwater angelfish show an increase in welfare when in community tanks with other groups of fish.

-The study noted an increase in shoaling, which is when fish group up together and swim in a synchronized manner.
 Besides keeping a beautifully varied aquarium, this increases the lifespan of your angelfish.
-So, they tend to be healthier and more energetic in groups.
+They’re healthier and more energetic in groups.

 Are Angelfish Cannibals?

 Angelfish can be aggressive, even toward each other, but it’s not their first choice.
-If given other options, angelfish will eat their own kind last.
+If given other options, angelfish will eat their kind last.

 Cannibalization usually happens in the following situations:

 An exception is with angelfish fry (babies) and eggs.
-Angelfish are mostly known as filial cannibals; filial cannibalism refers to an adult of any given species eating their own offspring.
+Angelfish are mostly known as filial cannibals; filial cannibalism refers to an adult of any given species eating their offspring.

 There are two types of filial cannibalism: